AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly.md

    Use this option to link the apex domain and all subdomains to the Fastly service account for Adobe Commerce on cloud infrastructure.

--  Submit a support ticket to request domain delegation so that apex and subdomains can be linked to different accounts.
+-  Submit an Adobe Commerce support ticket to request domain delegation so that apex and subdomains can be linked to different accounts.

    Use this option if you have an apex domain that has multiple subdomains for Adobe Commerce and non-Adobe Commerce sites, and you want to link these subdomains to different Fastly accounts.